RusFCode/RusFCode/README.md

 - ⚡ Fun fact: Rose are red, violet are blue and you are currently readind this shit

 --> In the code right here there are some references to personal path and documents in my pc so don't copy paste or it won't work!

---> I can give you a compiled version if needed
+--> I can give you a compiled version if needed for professors only

---> Please don't steal this code this is an intellectual property protected by Hitachi energy who's a multinational compagny --> Stealing this code can expose yourself to severe sanctions in the martial court
+--> Please don't steal this code this is an intellectual property protected by Hitachi energy who's a multinational compagny

+--> Stealing this code can expose yourself to severe sanctions in the martial court